 The Death Penalty and Intellectual Disability is the authoritative resource on the application of diagnostic information concerning intellectual disability (ID) in death penalty cases, and will be useful to all professionals involved in ID determination processes within the criminal justice system.

-This book is the authoritative resource on the application of diagnostic information concerning intellectual disability (ID) in death penalty cases.
-In a landmark decision in Atkins v.
-Virginia in 2002, the Supreme Court ruled that executing someone with ID is a violation of the Eighth Amendment of the U.S. Constitution, which prohibits cruel and unusual punishment.
-In its 2014 decision, Hall v.
-Florida, the Court ruled that, while states have the right to establish their own rules for handling Atkins cases, they cannot ignore scientific and medical consensus regarding intelligence and the nature and diagnosis of ID.
-The Court rejected the use of an IQ test score of 70 as a bright-line cutoff for determining ID and rules that all evidence pertinent to the claim, including adaptive behavior assessments, should be considered.
+In a landmark Atkins v.
+Virginia decision in 2002, the U.S. Supreme Court ruled that executing someone with ID is a violation of the Eighth Amendment of the U.S. Constitution, which prohibits cruel and unusual punishment.
+In its 2014 Hall v.
+Florida decision, the Court ruled that, while states have the right to establish their own rules for handling Atkins cases, they cannot ignore scientific and medical consensus on the diagnosis of ID, which considers both IQ test scores and measures of adaptive behavior.

 You may purchase the e-book version of The Death Penalty and Intellectual Disability by clicking here.